GENL/matice/README.md

 ```

 #### Retrieve the current locale
-To locales information, matice exposes the `MaticeLocalizationConfig` class :
+Matice exposes the `MaticeLocalizationConfig` class :
 ```js
 import { MaticeLocalizationConfig } from "matice"